laravel/spark-docs/quickstart.md

 <a name="building-your-application"></a>
 ## Building Your Application

 Once Spark has been installed and your billing plans are configured, you're ready to start building your application.
-By default, Spark installs a `/home` route in your `routes\web.php` file which displays the `home` Blade template.
+By default, Spark installs a `/home` route in your `routes/web.php` file which displays the `home` Blade template.
 You are free to edit the `home.blade.php` template as needed to build your application.

 The `home.blade.php` file also represents the `home` [Vue component](https://vuejs.org), which is defined at `resources/assets/js/components/home.js`.
 You may add your own JavaScript code to this component as needed.
 Of course, if you change this code, don't forget to run `npm run dev` to re-compile your application's JavaScript.